DinMo

 💡 Increasingly, companies are investing in a data warehouse to embody this Customer 360.
 This new approach has fostered the emergence of composable CDPs, detailed later in the guide.

-2. Data Management: Transformation, Modeling, Segmentation
+2. Data Management: Transformation, Modelling, Segmentation

 Customer Data Platforms allow the management of data, including: